weavedev/terraform-provider-adyen/README.md

 - A resources and a data sources can be found in (`internal/provider/`),
 - Examples can be found in (`examples/`) and generated documentation in (`docs/`),
+- To generate or update documentation from root, run `go generate ./...`.

 ## Currently supported resources
 - [x] Webhook Merchant